Eliminating Unsecured Debt Through Chapter 7 in Manchester, NJ

 Which Debts Cannot Be Discharged?

+Chapter 7 does not discharge child support, alimony, most tax debts, student loans, or obligations arising from fraud or willful injury.
 Recent tax debts and any taxes for which you did not file returns remain your responsibility after bankruptcy.
 Student loans can only be discharged if you prove undue hardship, which requires a separate legal proceeding and is difficult to establish.

 Debts incurred through fraud, such as lying on credit applications or making purchases you never intended to repay, are also non-dischargeable.
 Understanding which debts will remain after bankruptcy helps you evaluate whether Chapter 7 provides sufficient relief for your situation.